 3. My best sources don’t just send me their own pitches but act as tipsters for other news that they know I’ll be interested in.

-It can be as simple as, “Hey Steve, I’ve heard ________, you should maybe dig into it further and see what you come up with”.
+It can be as simple as, “Hey Steve, I’ve heard [insert industry rumour or tip off], you should maybe dig into it further and see what you come up with”.

-5. I’ll honour embargoes if I agree to them first.
-But I generally give priority to stories where I’m first — see point one.
+6. I’ll honour embargoes if I agree to them first.
+But generally I give priority to stories where I’m first.
+See point one.